 All our staff are qualified with a good knowledge of the EYFS and child development.
 All staff undertake continuous professional development courses.
 We work with a range of professionals to inclusive policies.

 The key person forms a relationship with the family and child.
 Parent/carers are asked to include any send identified in their registration form which will be shared with the key worker.
 Parents/carers will attend a starter visit with their child providing us with opportunities to discuss developmental needs if felt appropriate.
 Parents are encouraged to promptly discuss any possible developmental concerns with key worker.
 All staff make continuous observational assessments.
-Staff regularly update the child’s profile mapping and developmental wheel which sometimes highlights areas of need.
+Staff regularly update the child’s profile mapping and developmental wheel which sometimes highlights areas of need or regression.
 The key person plans for the child’s next steps in their development.
 We assess our children at their 2 year progress review and discuss the child’s development with parents/carers.
 We have a follow up with a 3 year review.
-Parents/carers are also invited termly to meet with their key person and review their child’s learning journey and development.
+Parents/carers are also invited termly to meet with their key person and review their child’s learning journey and development

-Any existing reports from health care professionals will identify your child’s needs and we welcome copies to be given to preschool to assist with planning .
+Any existing reports from health care professionals will identify your child’s needs and we welcome copies to be given to preschool to assist with planning and support.

 How our setting supports young children with SEND

-The key person will discuss any individual needs they have identified, in private, with parents/carers and jointly agree on next steps eg. Speech & language drop in clinic, health visitor advice, individual targets for your child.
+The key person and/or senco will discuss any individual needs they have identified, in private, with parents/carers and jointly agree on next steps eg. Speech & language drop in clinic, health visitor advice, individual targets for your child.
 Parental permission is always sought before any action is taken – parents will be asked to sign ‘permission to observe’ and ‘permission to share information’ where appropriate and when parents are in agreement.
 The pre-school will make reasonable adjustments to ensure the best outcome for all children.
 Activities are differentiated to accommodate children of varying needs and abilities.
-The key person will liaise with our SENCO and the area SENCO and any other professionals where required.
+The key person will liaise with our SENCO and the inclusion officer and other professionals where required.

 Where children have been identified with SEND we will support early identification by using the graduated approach.
 The key worker will complete a ‘One page profile’ shortly after your child begins highlighting your child’s qualities, interests and ways to be best supported.
 Parents/Carers views will be added – taken from information provided on the child’s registration form.
-We will ASSESS the child’s needs through observations, put an action plan into place (called a one plan) which will be agreed by the key person, SENCO and parents/carers.
-The key person will work with the child daily with support from the SENCO to implement the one plan.
-We will then review the effectiveness of this support and its impact on the child’s progress – new targets will then be put in place and the cycle repeated.
+We will ASSESS the child’s needs through observations, putting an action PLAN into place (called one planning) which will be agreed by the key person, SENCO and parents/carers.
+The key person will work (DO) with the child daily with support from the SENCO to implement the one planning.
+Parents and professionals will then REVIEW the effectiveness of this support and its impact on the child’s progress – new targets will then be put in place and the cycle repeated.

 How our setting creates learning and development opportunities for individual children with SEND

-Through completion of our ‘All About Me’ sheets (by parents/carers) transition sessions and sharing of information, staff will begin to learn how best to support your child before they join us.
+Through completion of our ‘All About Me’ sheets (completed by parents/carers) transition sessions and sharing of information, staff will begin to learn how best to support your child before they join us.
 Each child has a learning journal which contains observations, photos and pieces of work – these assist in planning for the child’s individual needs.
-Through regular monitoring / observations the setting is able to identify any areas of slower development and adapt activities as necessary or focus on this area to aid the child’s development .
+Through regular monitoring / observations the setting is able to identify any areas of delayed development and adapt activities as necessary or focus on this area to aid the child’s development.
 The child’s interests, learning style and developmental stages are all considered during planning.

 How our setting works in partnership with parents/carers

-How our setting supports the wellbeing if young children with SEND
+How our setting supports the wellbeing of young children with SEND

 Our setting has risk assessments in place for all equipment and activities eg. water play, construction, snack, using the garden etc. These are regularly updated.
-We carry out regular fire evacuations.
+We carry out regular fire, and lock down, drills.
 Every day before opening our setting we perform a daily check list to ensure our hall is set up safely and securely.
 All staff use our positive behaviour guidelines and policy and have understanding of the reason behind the behaviour – using ABC forms to identify these.
 We use sand timers, visual cues, Makaton, ‘now & next’ boards and visual photo boards – e.g. for timetables, behaviours & emotions.
 We use pecs (Picture exchange communication system) with individual children where this is considered appropriate.
 Staff consistently provide children with the name for feelings – of theirs and others around them.
 Children are encouraged to share emotions via our emotions board, looking in mirrors, sharing ‘feelings’ books and experimenting with feelings through music and movement.
 Children are reassured that feelings of anger, frustration, sadness etc are acceptable and support children in understanding the reasons behind their emotions and channelling any negative behaviour.

 Personal care plans are completed and agreed between the parents/carer and the manager when the child joins the setting.
 Any medication to be taken is either kept in the setting or bought in daily (dependent upon type and use) and this is also shown in the care plan.
 Records are kept of medication given in the setting, witnessed by two members of staff, signed and dated.